utwente-scs/evaliot/README.md

 Code for the **Main Controller** is in this file.

 ### Dataset
-Put the datasets for evaluations in this directory.
+Download the dataset from [Zenodo](https://doi.org/10.5281/zenodo.17078897) and put the unzipped directories for evaluations in this directory.

 ### Evaluation
 This is the workspace directory where all the relavant data for the evaluations—such as configs, processed datasets, trained models, and evaluation results—are stored.